Postgres SSLMODE Explained

 prefer.
 The Postgres docs have a great table explaining this:

 require are still useful in protecting against passive attacks (sniffing), but are vulnerable to active attacks that can compromise your credentials.
 Tarjei Husøy created postgres-mitm to demonstrate this.

-The best way to protect your database is to limit inbound traffic.
+The best way to protect a database is to limit inbound traffic.
 Require a VPN or SSH tunneling through a bastion host to connect.
 This ensures connections are always secure, and even if database credentials are compromised, an attacker won’t be able to access the database.

 If this is not feasible, always use